 Retweets – This is the act of a user in the Twitter social media platform sharing a specific tweet with their followers.
-Large amounts of retweets means that a tweet can go viral across the internet in a very short space of time, free of charge.
+Large amounts of retweets mean that a tweet can go viral across the internet in a very short space of time, free of charge.

-Reviews – Often used on consumer based websites, reviews are written by customers about products and services which can then be read by potential customers.
+Reviews – Often used on consumer-based websites, reviews are written by customers about products and services which can then be read by potential customers.

 ROI – Stands for ‘return on investment’, a common phrase used by business owners to gauge whether they are spending budgets effectively.

 Search Engine – An online platform where users can go to search the world wide web and find websites that relate to the keywords that they type in.